Connections4Health Fellowship FAQs

 What will I spend my 3-4.5 hours doing each week?

-- Work one-on-one with patients to understand their situation and needs
+Collaborative, one-on-one work with people to understand their situation and social health needs

-- Find and connect patients to resources by creating an action plan the patient can follow
+Find and connect people to resources by creating an action plan the patient can follow

-- Follow-up with patients you worked with in prior weeks
+Follow-up with people you worked with in prior weeks

-- 30 minutes of Database Work: The database is used by fellows to make appropriate referrals to organizations or agencies of use to their patient.
+30 minutes of Database Work: The database is used by fellows to make appropriate referrals to organizations or agencies.
 As organizations are constantly changing, emerging or falling through, fellows are tasked with calling one organization each week to update the entry in the database.
 This ensures that the database is as comprehensive as possible and that all of the information is accurate.

 What training will I undergo to ensure I am prepared?